A modest travel grant is available to doctoral students who need financial assistance to travel abroad for work related to their research.

 These grants may be used to fund travel abroad for the purpose of attending a conference to make a presentation or conducting research or scholarly work.

-Applications will be considered three times a year, with the following deadlines:
+Applications are considered three times a year, with the following deadlines:

 - September 15